hungyipu/hungyipu.github.io/lecture/GR.md

 ### week 9 (11/9: midterm exam)

 ### week 10 (11/16)
-**midterm exam discussions, correspondence principle, some miscs: Lagragian to geodesic and conserved quanities etc.**
+**midterm exam discussions, correspondence principle, role of post-Newtonian approach, plans for the second half of the course**

 *no homework*

 ### week 11 (11/23: peer review and feedback)
-Birkhoff's theorm, tetrad, solar system tests of GR
+Lagragian to geodesic and conserved quanities, Birkhoff's theorm, tetrad, solar system tests of GR

 ### week 12 (11/30)
 black holes, horizons, gravitational redshift, Penrose diagram